bamlab/dev-standards/ops/health-check-route.s.md

 # Why

-In order to monitor correctly their environments, some Cloud services require a HealthCheck route which returns a status depending on how the API is running.
+In order to monitor correctly their environments, backend services require a HealthCheck route which returns a status depending on how the API is running.

 ## Checks

-- [ ] Do a call to every DB used by the API
+- [ ] Make a call to every database used by the API
 - [ ] Send a 2xx status code status in case of API running correctly and 5xx status code if not
-- [ ] Do the less data usage DB calls
+- [ ] Make the less data usage database calls: the health check route is likely to be called very often in short period of time
-- [ ] Include a timestamp in order not to reduce the number of successive calls

 ## Examples